Media Literacy ResourcesA collection of resources to support media literacy in the classroom.

 The following resources are ready-made curricula, usually consisting of scope and sequence learning outcomes and activities, for media and information literacy as well as digital citizenship:

-- California MSLS —K–12 information literacy outcomes
+- California MSLS (PDF) —K–12 information literacy outcomes

 - Assignment: Media Literacy —K–12 history-social science, language arts, and health curricula to teach media literacy as a critical consumer